Tirrex-Roboterrium/tirrex_demo/doc/installation.md

 colcon build
 ```

 Where ros2_distro can be galactic or humble.
-It is possible to change the change number of thread used during compilation in using :
+It is possible to change the change number of thread used during compilation in using:

 ```shell
 colcon build -parallel-workers NUMBER